 I’m so thankful for the press in Spain – which gave us such a warm welcome.
 It had a lot of momentum and started appearing in many major fashion magazines even before we officially launched.
 Also, celebrities in the US started carrying our handbags on red carpets and that gave us momentum too, I’m very grateful for that.

 The hardest part has been getting major players in the retail industry to believe in Sambar and help us grow.

 Protecting animals and eliminating animal cruelty altogether.

-Spreading the message, getting people to see that there are other viable options, to question leather, and question polluting materials, and know that there is another way – a better way.
+Spreading the message, getting people to see that there are other viable options, to question leather, and question polluting materials, and to know that there is another way – a better way.

 To me the ultimate goal is to make animal leather obsolete.
-We shouldn’t even be torturing animals for the sake of fashion, it’s 2022 we have so many alternatives available.
+We shouldn’t even be torturing animals for the sake of fashion, it’s 2022 and we have so many alternatives available.